brendanzab/language-garden/elab-stlc-letrec-unification/README.md

 <!-- $MDX file=examples/fact.txt -->
 ```
--- An example of a singly recursive definition

 let rec fact n :=
   if n = 0 then 1 else n * fact (n - 1);